 conductor: An object that allows the transfer of electrons.

 electrical energy: Energy produced through the movement of electrons (voltage X current).

 electrolyte: A solution that conducts electricity.

 insulator: An object that inhibits the transfer of electrons.

 resistance: Objects or substances that prevent the passage of a steady electric current.

 For a conductive solution, use any electrolyte, whether it is an acid, base or salt solution.
+An electrolyte is a substance whose aqueous solution contains various ions and thus conducts electricity.
+Therefore, the more free ions a solution has, the better conductor it will be.
 Many fruits and vegetables contain juices rich in ions and are therefore good electrical conductors.